-There has been created the first systemic account of the science of politics, that proves to be the science of geopolitics and makes it possible to understand the true meaning of the known terms and facts, get rid of some delusions, predict in rough the future development of human society and choose the proper way out of its present crisis.
-The results of the research suggest necessity of the reform of the present international institutions.
+There has been created the first systemic account of the science of politics that makes it possible to understand the true meaning of the known terms and facts, get rid of some delusions, predict in rough the future development of human society and choose the proper way out of its present crisis.
+The results of the research suggest necessity for the reform of the present international institutions.